-Registrations to apply to be a volunteer Race Official at the Formula 1® Heineken® Australian Grand Prix 2022 are now closed.
-Applicants will be contacted shortly.
+Registrations to apply to be a volunteer Race Official at the Formula 1® Rolex® Australian Grand Prix 2023 will open shortly.
+Please email [email protected] if you have any questions or concerns.

 Applicants will be required to: